Winfield massacre

 1903 mass shooting in Kansas, U.S.

 On August 13, 1903, a mass shooting occurred at a concert in Winfield, Kansas, United States.
-The perpetrator, 35-year-old Gilbert A. Twigg, fatally shot nine people and injured at least 25 others with a shotgun before committing suicide.
+Nine people were killed and at least 25 others were injured before the perpetrator, 35-year-old Gilbert Twigg, killed himself.

 The indiscriminate attack, uncommon for its time, has been described as "the precursor of modern mass shootings".